A how to guide

 Any changes submitted to us after 15th January are not guaranteed to be processed in time to take effect before direct debit collection on 1st February and will not automatically be considered for a refund.

-All Members are entitled to a reduced rate (50% reduction excluding EMJ subscription fee) for one year of subscription if they go on maternity leave.
-This is not dependent on how long the maternity leave is for.
+All Members are entitled to a reduced rate (50% reduction excluding EMJ subscription fee) for one year of subscription if they go on maternity leave or any other form of equivalent parental leave.
+One reduced subscription is available per period of leave.
 A copy of the MAT B1 form (or equivalent) will be required.

 The College considers, for the purposes of membership, a retired member to be any members who is retired from NHS work and does not have a licence to practice.